This means a lot of different tasks for different projects, ongoing simultaneously.

 CoSchedule integrates with a bunch of different kinds of apps like WordPress, Zapier, YouTube, Google Drive, Dropbox, Slack, Shopify, and more.

 I have only tried the WordPress integration so far with the CoSchedule plugin but decided against using it because the calendar inside the WordPress dashboard is exactly the same as the calendar on a browser.
-Now, some may like having it inside their WordPress dashboard, but I like to keep my WordPress dashboard as clean as possible.
-If I do not require a plugin, then I’d rather not use it.
+Now, some may like having it inside their WordPress dashboard, but I like a cleaner interface inside my blog post editor.
+Also, if I do not absolutely require a plugin, then I’d rather not use it.

 And now, let’s see how to use CoSchedule to get the most out of it.